c2fc2f/c2fc2f/README.md

 ## Hi, I'm Culottes

-I’m a panties-wearing turtle who’s head-over-shell for Rust and utterly smitten with NixOS.
-Slow and steady wins the race—and I always cross the finish line
+I’m a panties-wearing turtle who’s head-over-shell for Rust and utterly smitten with NixOS

+> **"As told in the tale of the tortoise and the hare: there’s no need to rush—slow and steady wins the race."**

 <!--
 **culxttes/culxttes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.